abhi526691/Sentimental-Analysis/README.md

 ## Contributing

-We welcome contributions from the community!
+I welcome contributions from the community!
 Here's how you can help:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).